 The Tower

-The Devil represents the darker side of your nature gaining ascendancy, but the Tower represents another misfortune; an external event that will reveal any unstable structures and deceit, bringing it all toppling down.
+While the Devil represents the darker side of your nature gaining ascendancy, the Tower represents another misfortune: an external event that reveals unstable structures and deceit, bringing them all toppling down.

-The Tower is often seen as the worst card in the deck because irrespective of whether it appears upright or reversed, it represents major change that will always be difficult while it lasts because it usually has to happen because parts of your life are based on weak foundations.
+The Tower is often seen as the worst card in the deck.
+Whether it appears Upright or Reversed, it represents major and difficult change.
+This change is inevitable because parts of your life are currently based on weak foundations.

-Deceit, success that has taken you a long way forward but left you untrue to your core beliefs, a relationship that has become boring.
-All these are stifling growth out of you and complacency, ego or hubris have set in.
-One thing can bring the whole thing crashing down, and it is only a matter of time.
+Deceit, success that has taken you far but left you untrue to your core beliefs, or a relationship that has grown stagnant; all these stifle your growth.
+Complacency, ego, or hubris has set in.
+A single event can bring the entire structure crashing down, and it is only a matter of time.

 There is often no way to avoid it, and no way of even knowing from which direction the initiating event will come from.
 Only the very intuitive and quick have a chance to avert the destruction.

-But the destruction of the tower represents change that will be for the better in the long term.
-Old ways have to come down forcefully because they are so strongly ingrained.
+However, the destruction of the Tower represents change that will ultimately be for the better.
+Old ways must come down forcefully because they are so strongly ingrained.

-The tower represents change that will be for the better in the long term.
+The destruction of the Tower represents change that will ultimately be for the better.

-Sounds bad, but there is a new future with growth and renewal that comes after this destruction.
+This sounds terrifying, but a new future of growth and renewal inevitably follows this destruction.

-There are many archetypal myths that denote this situation, because for every tower that reaches upward, there is a cave that reaches down.
-And in the bottom of that cave there is a beast.
-And that beast represents a secret or sin that will bring the Tower down.
+Many archetypal myths denote this situation.
+For every tower that reaches upward, there is a cave that reaches down.
+At the bottom of that cave lies a beast, representing a secret or sin that will bring the entire structure down.

 Asterius the Minotaur

-This earthquake destroyed the first palace of Knossos at the end of a period known as the First Palatial Period.
-There’s three palatial periods in all, showing that the Minoans didn’t have much luck with natural disasters, and/or managed to anger a few gods with their ego and hubris (given that they were an important international and cosmopolitan trade hub in the Bronze Age, they had a lot to show off about).
+This earthquake destroyed the first palace of Knossos, ending the First Palatial Period.
+There were three palatial periods in all, showing that the Minoans suffered greatly from natural disasters, or perhaps managed to anger a few gods with their hubris.
+As a cosmopolitan trade hub in the Bronze Age, they certainly had much to show off.

-The first palace of Knossos in Crete was massive, occupying around 20,000 square metres and existing on many levels, making it labyrinthine to say the least.
-As with many myths, the Minotaur’s story is probably a real event being retold through ancient eyes; the factual destruction of this palace may be the basis of the myth.
+The first palace of Knossos in Crete was massive, occupying around 20,000 square meters across many levels, making it labyrinthine.
+As with many myths, the Minotaur’s story is likely a real event retold through ancient eyes: the factual destruction of this palace may be the basis of the myth.

-We have a Great king (King Minos) who tricks Poseidon by offering a great bull for sacrifice, but keeps it for himself, switching it for a lesser one.
-Worse, his wife falls in love with Minos’s new found bull.
-One thing leads to another and we end up with Asterius the Minotaur, a sin that is hidden in the centre of a labyrinth.
+We have a great king (Minos) who tricks Poseidon, promising to sacrifice a magnificent bull but keeping it for himself, substituting a lesser one.
+As punishment, Poseidon causes Minos's wife to fall in love with the bull.
+The result is Asterius the Minotaur: a physical manifestation of sin hidden in the center of a labyrinth.

 Of course, sins never stay put.
-They have to be fed as well as hidden.
-This particular sin is voracious and very particular, feeding on human flesh.
-The Minotaur was eventually slain by Theseus, but presumably that was not enough for Poseidon because as mentioned above, the Palace of Knossos seems to have fallen and been rebuilt not once but three times.
+They must be fed as well as hidden.
+This particular sin was voracious, demanding human flesh.
+The Minotaur was eventually slain by Theseus, but presumably, that was not enough for Poseidon.
+As mentioned, the Palace of Knossos fell and was rebuilt three times.

 Description and Symbology

-The card shows an ancient tower and at its base we see the entrance to a cave; the labyrinth.
+The card depicts an ancient tower.
+At its base, we see the entrance to a cave: the labyrinth.

-On the tower we see spirals.
-These could denote a warning about the labyrinth, or could also be the more traditional meaning; the spiral of life, symbolizing birth-life-death-rebirth.
-It could also mean both because the Tower represents destruction in the short term, followed by growth into a new phase.
+Spirals adorn the tower.
+These could denote a warning about the labyrinth, or hold their traditional meaning: the spiral of life, symbolizing birth, life, death, and rebirth.
+It likely means both, as the Tower represents short-term destruction followed by growth into a new phase.

-We see thunder and the planet Mars looms above.
-Two people fall from the tower; a man dressed in red and a woman dressed in gold, because most problems have their root in blood or money.
+Thunder strikes, and the planet Mars looms above.
+Two people fall from the tower: a man dressed in red and a woman dressed in gold, signifying that most problems have their roots in blood or money.

-At the base of the tower we see the Minotaur.
-A symbol of a sin, mistake or event that is kept hidden at the base of the tower and that will bring the whole tower down because its foundations hide a growing and voracious beast of a problem.
+At the base of the tower lurks the Minotaur.
+He is the symbol of a sin, mistake, or event kept hidden at the foundation.
+He will bring the whole tower down because the structure rests upon a growing, voracious beast of a problem.

-Once the tower falls, the beast becomes negated and there is no longer anything to hide and nothing to constantly waste energy fixing.
-That energy can now be put to use more productively, and as the spirals suggest, life will move on.
+Once the tower falls, the beast is negated.
+There is no longer anything to hide, and nothing to constantly waste energy fixing.
+That energy can finally be put to productive use, and, as the spirals suggest, life will move on.

 row icon image